MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 Datasets
 ^^^^^^^^
-:Cells: 2D array of ``int32``, shape(N, 3)
+:Cells: Array of ``int32``, shape(N, 3)
     Array defining the connection between triplets of vertices, representing triangles.

 Block model
 -----------

 **UUID : {B020A277-90E2-4CD7-84D6-612EE3F25051}**

-Rectilinear 3D grid of cells defined along three orthogonal axes (U,V and Z) of length nU, nV and nZ respectively.
-The 1D cell index corresponds to
+Rectilinear grid of cells defined along three orthogonal axes (U,V and Z) of length nU, nV and nZ respectively.
+The conversion between the 3-D coordinate of a cell to its 1-D index can be calculated from

 ::